-Brighten up your home in the winter with a Cyclamen!
+Brighten up your home in the winter by growing Cyclamen!
 Grown indoors, Cyclamen lays dormant in the summer but blooms beautifully in the winter.
 Here’s how you can start growing cyclamen today!

 Grow Zone: Grow plants in zones 8-9.